graphis/secret-spice/README.md

 A very lightweight wrapper around bramus router (http://www.bram.us/).

-Most frameworks -- even minimal called frameworks -- are over-engineered for small projects, or requires a whole bunch of vendor classes.
+Most frameworks -- even minimal called frameworks -- are over-engineered for small projects, or they require a whole bunch of vendor classes.

 Contains:
 -- Simple View class